ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 ## AvailabilityMax setting

-This configuration ensures that the full availability of a product is not directly shown after a certain threshold.
+This setting defines the maximum  product (stock) quantity to be displayed directly in the **Availability** column of the new order creation module.
+It is also a prerequisite for availability to be shown, provided a DefaultStore is also present.

-For instance, if set to "100" and a user requests to add 200 pcs of a product, they will need to call a sales representative and ask them.
+For instance, if the Max threshold is set to "100", but 200pcs of a product are requested, the user will need to **call** a sales representative to confirm if the quantity is present.
+This will be necessary regardless of whether the actual availability is larger or smaller than the one requested.

+The AvailabilityMax value is taken from the **[ATPBase](https://docs.erp.net/model/entities/Logistics.Inventory.DemandManagement.AvailableToPromise.html#atpbase)** field in the **[AvailableToPromise](https://docs.erp.net/model/entities/Logistics.Inventory.DemandManagement.AvailableToPromise.html)** report, using the row where:

+- **Store** = DefaultStore
+- **Product** = Current Product
+- **EnterpriseCompany** = current Client Center’s WebSite.EnterpriseCompany
+- **FromDate** = latest date ≤ today

 To enforce the rule, enter the following **value** in the Settings field:

 ```
-{"DefaultStore": <number>}
+{"AvailabilityMax": <number>}
 ```

-where <number> is a whole number specifying the maximum pcs that can be revealed in the **Availability** column.
+where <number> is an integer representing the maximum pcs that can be directly visualized in the **Availability** column.

 ## SiteChannel setting